coelhucas/ghpy/README.md

 # ghpy
 Control github from your terminal.
 GHPY - Github Python
-`ghpy` is a terminal utility based on the original one [gh](https://github.com/victorgama/gh) made in GoLang that allow you to use Github directly from your terminal.
-I'm creating this Python implementation as a challenge to myself.
+`ghpy` is a terminal utility based on the original one [gh](https://github.com/victorgama/gh) made in Go that allow you to use Github directly from your terminal.
+I'm creating this Python implementation as a challenge to myself. **Disclaimer**: It's still a work in progress.

 # TODO List